 Here, we’ll examine recumbent bikes vs upright bikes – plus the dual-action exercise bike too.
-If you're thinking about investing in an exercise bike deal, but you’re unsure which one's right for you, then this guide will help you decide.
+If you're thinking about investing in one of the best exercise bikes but you’re unsure which one's right for you, then this guide will help you decide.

 Different types of exercise bike: Upright Exercise Bikes

 The upright exercise bike is the bike you will be most familiar with as it mimics the road bike you see on a daily basis.
 As it's stationary, the main difference between the upright exercise bike and the road bike is that it provides tailored resistance to alter the pedal pressure, and therefore provides you with the means for a good workout.

 The first rudimentary exercise bikes, known as Swiftwalkers, were designed in Europe during the 19th century.
 They had wooden frames and, although incredibly simplified, the aesthetic isn’t drastically different to that of the road bicycle today.

 Bicycle specialist and mechanic Dominic Reynoldson (opens in new tab) told Live Science that "the upright exercise bike will always be the most popular due to its similarity to the mobile bike, aiding those who are training for an actual road ride, but not wanting to be outside in the colder months.

 "The upright exercise bike makes sure the muscles that are used on a mobile bike are being strengthened, and gym goers naturally gravitate towards the upright bike because it’s what they feel most comfortable with due to previous experience."